 - Dividend Payout Ratio: 75.3%

-With the streak of over four decades of dividend increases, in addition to the attractive yield, Fortis’ dividend payments can be considered as bond-like.
-Since many Canadians must rely on natural gas or electricity to heat their home during winter, or use natural gas or electricity for cooking purposes, this makes Fortis a very stable stock to own.
+With the streak of almost five decades of dividend increases, in addition to the attractive yield, Fortis’ dividend payments can be considered bond-like.
+Since many Canadians must rely on natural gas or electricity to heat their home during winter or use natural gas or electricity for cooking purposes, this makes Fortis a very stable stock to own.

 Brookfield Renewable Partners operates one of the world’s largest publicly traded renewable power platforms.
 Its portfolio consists of approximately 21,000 MW of capacity and nearly 6,000 generating facilities in North America, South America, Europe and Asia.